 Making this recipe without an Instant Pot

-Most Instant Pot or pressure cooker recipes are best left untweaked as it’s difficult to replicate the cooking method without one.
+Most Instant Pot or pressure cooker recipes are best left alone as it’s difficult to replicate the cooking method without one.
 The last thing you want is undercooked food, after all.
-The beauty of this Instant Pot sloppy joes recipe is that it’s one that carries over quite well.
-Since you’ll be using the saute function before sealing the Instant Pot, the meat is technically cooked without pressure.
+These Instant Pot sloppy joes, however, work great on the stovetop since you’ll be using the sauté function before sealing the Instant Pot to fully cook the meat before pressure cooking.

-So, as long as you’re careful not to burn the sauce, and you’re okay with a slightly longer cook time, a stovetop will work for this recipe.
+So, as long as you’re careful not to burn the sauce, and you’re okay with a slightly longer cook time, a skillet will work fine for this recipe.
 I’ve left notes at the bottom of the recipe below for instructions on cooking without an Instant Pot.

 - 2 Tbsp (30g) Minced Garlic

-- 1/2 tsp Salt and Pepper to taste
+- 1/8 tsp Salt and Pepper, to taste